maximum-ethics/linode-caddy/README.md

 # devops
-Ansible playbooks that will automatically set up a Sunrise server *eventually*
+Ansible role that will automatically set up a Sunrise server *eventually*